 As soon as you have got planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning and building regulations approval you will probably want to organise some or most of the following:
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning and building regulations approval you will probably want to organise some or most of the following:

 quotes from builders

 health and safety

 If you are having construction work done on your own home, or on the home of a family member, as a domestic client you do not have to notify the work to Health and Safety Executive and you will not have duties under Construction (Design and Management) Regulations 2007 – although those doing the work on your behalf (such as designers or contractors) will.
 If the work is part of a trade or business then you will need to notify them.
 See the HSEHealth and Safety Executive. see also Health and Safety website for more info.

 It definitely pays to operate a safe building site even in areas where you might not technically or legally be obliged to.
 The building industry in the UK has improved vastly in this respect over the last couple of decades and now ranks very well internationally in terms of safety.
 It is not only dangerous but also depressing for sub contractors and labourers to be expected to work under dangerous conditions and you can also take the moral high ground by working to a high standard.
 This gains respect and produces a better job.